release-it/release-it/README.md

 <img src="./assets/release-it.png?raw=true" height="148">

+The prompted questions can be configured so that only some of them are shown (see the `Option` column in the table bellow).

 On a Continuous Integration (CI) environment, or by using the `-n` option, this is fully automated.
 No prompts are shown and the configured tasks will be executed.
 This is demonstrated in the first animation above.
 An overview of the default tasks:

 Task | Option | Default | Prompt | Default